Webinar Recap: Protecting the 2024 Elections, Be Prepared for Anything

 • Phishing.
 People are your best sensors and an important first line of defense.
 Implementing agency-wide security awareness training and phishing exercises are key.

 • Ransomware.
 Businesses need to have good endpoint detection and response (EDR) solutions.
-With the EDR tool and platform, it is important to make sure you are monitoring the threats and also monitor the ‘checkins’ of your tools.
-If the tools have not ‘checked in’ for a week, then the tool you have may not be running and protecting your systems.
+With the EDR tools and platform, it's important to make sure you are not only monitoring threats by looking for any unusual activity, but also looking for devices that stop sending logs.

 • DDoS attacks.
 If you are protecting your own network, a firewall is typically the place to start.
 However, be sure to look into having your upstream provider (Internet service provider) take some of that traffic load and help manage and mitigate those bigger DDoS threats too.